 If you decide to incorporate dates into your diet towards the end of your pregnancy, I have a few tips.

-Based on the research reviewed, the expecting moms in the intervention groups ate about 6-7 dates per day or 60-80 grams.
-Since dates vary in their size, even within the same variety, you may want to stick to eating them by weight rather than the number of fruits.
+Based on the research reviewed, the expecting moms in the intervention groups ate about 6-7 dates per day, or 60-80 grams.
+Since dates vary in size, even within the same variety, you may want to stick to eating them by weight rather than by the number of fruits.
 The good news is you don’t need to run out and buy a food scale.
-You can roughly calculate their approximate weight by the weight of the package and the approximate number of dates included.
+You can roughly estimate their weight based on the package weight and the approximate number of dates included.

 One study had participants eating dates from 36 weeks, and all others started at 37 weeks.
 The time frame is entirely up to you.
-Starting anywhere in this time frame would be okay.
+Starting at any time within this time frame would be okay.
 If you are reading this article at 38 weeks, you can start now.
-While there has been research, no study has determined the exact quantities and timeframes to eat dates.
-No studies compare two groups who ate different amounts of dates or ate them for varying time frames.
+While research has been conducted, no study has determined the exact quantities or time frames for eating dates.
+No studies compare two groups that eat different amounts of dates for varying time frames.

 Comparing and Buying Different Kinds of Dates

 Medjool and Deglet Noor are the two most common types of dates you see in stores.
 They are very similar in their nutrient content.
 Deglet Noor dates are slightly higher in protein and fiber.
 On the other hand, Medjool dates have slightly more calcium, magnesium, potassium, and zinc but less folate.
-Your choice of the type of dates to consume will likely be a function of what is available and what the price difference is.
+Your choice of the type of dates to consume will likely depend on what is available and the price difference.
 Medjool dates are often more expensive than deglet noor.
 The biggest difference between the two is their size.
 Medjool dates are 2-3 times larger.
 For this reason, you may want to pay more attention to how much you are consuming by weight rather than by the number of dates.

 Dates are found fresh in the produce section of grocery stores.
-When fresh, they may look dried, kind of like a raisin, but larger.
-Over time you may see sugar crystals that form on the skin or just beneath the date’s skin.
+When fresh, they may look dried, like a raisin, but larger.
+Over time, you may see sugar crystals that form on the skin or just beneath the date’s skin.
 Those crystals will disappear with heat if that bothers you, but there is no harm in eating them.

 Dates are relatively easy to find in Southern California; I can get them at Costco, Trader Joe’s, or any health food store.
-If you are in an area where they may be tough to find, you can buy them on Amazon
+If you are in an area where they are tough to find, you can buy them on Amazon.

 Talking to Your Doctor or Midwife